teuben/teunix/Install/Linux_U22.04.md

 ## My KDE Setup

-Before you do anything, get the PlasmaConfigSaver from the widget store.
+Before you do anything, get the PlasmaConfigSaver (but search for:
+Plasma Customization Saver, by *paju*) from the widget store.
 Whatever you do, this way you can save a configuration and easily come back to it, or build on top of that.
-This should be standard part of KDE.
+This should be standard part of KDE, but you will need to go and get them via "Get New Widgets" dialog.
+This widget can also import/export its settings, great if you want to share between computers.

 I've only been using KDE since Ubuntu 18.04, and now beginning to like it, as more things now actually work the way I like it.
 Before this I